thoughtbot/ios-on-rails/release/ios-on-rails.md

 2. Present a new `HUMAddEventViewController` modally.

-Having the `HUMMapViewController` present modally means that the `HUMEventViewController` would animate sliding up from the bottom.
+Having the `HUMMapViewController` present modally means the `HUMEventViewController` would animate sliding up from the bottom.

-Pushing onto the navigation stack means that the `UINavigationController` we created in the `AppDelegate.m` would then contain a `HUMMapViewController` at the bottom, and a `HUMEventViewController` on the top.
-The topmost view controller will be visible, aka the `HUMEventViewController`.
+Pushing onto the navigation stack means the `UINavigationController` we created in the `AppDelegate.m` would contain a `HUMMapViewController` at the bottom, and a `HUMEventViewController` on the top.
+That topmost view controller, the `HUMEventViewController`. will be visible.

 This is what we're going to do, and it will also give us the "Back" functionality for dismissing the `HUMEventViewController`.